-What are the repair obligations for tenants?
+What are tenants' repair obligations?

-What are the repair obligations for landlords?
+What are landlords' repair obligations?

 How can disputes be avoided?

 Having a comprehensive commercial lease is key to preventing the majority of disputes relating to repairs.
 A commercial lease should set out who is responsible for repairing the various parts of rented premises (ie either the landlord, the tenant, or a third party, like a building manager).
 Any unusual or onerous repair obligations contained in the lease should be pointed out before it is signed.

 The terms of a commercial lease will often clarify the parties’ obligations under it, helping them to avoid disputes relating to repair obligations.
 For example, a commercial lease should set out exactly which standard of repair the tenant is expected to keep the premises in (eg a reasonable standard with reference to the premises’ intended use or the standard in which the premises were at the grant of the lease).

 If a dispute arises and cannot be resolved between the landlord and tenant, it may be necessary to consider court action.
 The Pre-Action Protocol for Claims for Damages in Relation to the Physical State of Commercial Property at Termination of a Tenancy (ie the 'Dilapidations Protocol') should be followed before a legal claim is made.
 For example, section 8 of the Dilapidations Protocol encourages the use of alternative dispute resolution (ADR).

 In Scotland there is no binding code of conduct covering repairs.
 Parties should consider using a detailed lease agreement to deal with these issues.
 Leases could also include a requirement to seek arbitration rather than litigation, but this will be up to the parties to decide.